DianaMyk/CV_markdown/cv_files/CV.md

 ### ThyForLife | August 2023 - August 2024
 **Main QA Automation Engineer**
 Mobile app for tracking thyroid health conditions.
-- Implemented end-to-end QA processes for this project where no testing procedures were in place before my involvement.
+- Implemented end-to-end QA processes for thisnbbkjbh project where no testing procedures were in place before my involvement.
 - Collaborated with stakeholders to ensure clear, complete, and testable project requirements.
 - Developed and executed testing strategies, including test planning, test case design, and execution, improving the overall product quality.
 - Maintained automated test scripts using Python and Appium.